Asking: $ 875,000

 On deck she has the mainstay walk-around decks in combination with high bulwarks and a non-skid Portuguese bridge, which ensures security for both children and pets.
 The decks themselves are natural teak, while all of the wood caprails, trim, and combing boards are varnished teak.
 The cockpit features a control station located starboard of the salon doors while additional storage is to port behind the ladder that leads up to flybridge.
 On the cockpit deck are four gasketed hatches that provide access to the engine room and spacious lazarette.
 The transom of the cockpit features a large gate that swings in to allow ingress to the swim platform.

 Moving forward along the decks you will discover entry gates on either side of the cockpit side decks.
 These gates provide a lower point of entry close to the water line, meanwhile additional gates on either side of the raised Portuguese bridge give the option for a higher access point.
-Up to the bow will bring you to a non-skid foredeck with stainless steel handrails.
+Up to the bow will bring you to a teak foredeck with varnished teak handrails.
 Special attention has been paid to the ease and safety in which the heavy duty ground tackle is set and retrieved.
 The anchor platform accepts two anchors, the primary can be controlled by a handheld unit at the platform or by controls at both the pilothouse and flybridge helm stations.
 The anchor locker directly beneath the pulpit can serve as a great place for fender storage as well.
 Furthermore the inside wall of the Portuguese bridge includes two storage cabinets that give convenient storage for dock lines, windshield covers, and cleaning supplies.

-- Hand laid solid fiberglass hull with vinylester resin below waterline
+- Hand laid solid fiberglass hull with Vinylester resin below waterline

 - Stainless steel protective shoe on keel